DIRACGrid/DIRAC/docs/source/AdministratorGuide/Resources/computingelements.rst

       # Site administrative domain
       LCG
       {
-        # Site section
+        # Site section.
+This is the DIRAC's site name.
         LCG.CNAF.it
         {
-          # Site name
+          # Alternative site name (e.g. site name in GOC DB)
           Name = CNAF

-          # List of valid CEs on the site
-          CE = ce01.infn.it, ce02.infn.it

           # Section describing each CE
           CEs
           {
-            # Specific CE description section
+            # Specific CE description section.
+This site name is unique.
             ce01.infn.it
             {
-              # Type of the CE
+              # Type of the CE.
+"HTCondorCE" and "AREX" and "SSH" are the most common types.
               CEType = HTCondorCE

-              # Section to describe various queue in the CE
+              # Section to describe various (logical) queues in the CE.
               Queues
               {
                 long